numaproj/numaflow/docs/APIs.md

 Streaming enables per-message, out-of-order source acknowledgement instead of the default whole-batch barrier.
 When true, the source reads continuously bounded by <code>spec.limits.concurrency</code> (in-flight messages) rather than one batch at a time.
-This is experimental and opt-in; off by default.
-Note: built-in Kafka source is not supported with streaming=true (cumulative offset commit is unsafe under out-of-order ack).
+This is off by default.
 </p>

 </td>